Garage Doors and Openers

 Overhead garage doors are big and heavy, some weigh as much as 400 pounds or more.
 In order to lift them, garage doors are fitted with powerful counterbalance springs that do most of the heavy work.
 You can see these big springs along the top of the garage opening on the inside when the doors are in the down position.
 These springs are rated to last at least 10,000-15,000 cycles.
 As durable as they are, sometimes one will break and that can be dangerous.

-to avoid being trapped, the UBC requires garage openers to have a quick-release mechanism.
-This is a red handle on a cord that allows the opener to be disconnected in the event of a power failure.
+To avoid being trapped, the UBC requires garage openers to have a quick-release mechanism.
+This is a red handle on a cord that allows the opener to be disconnected in the event of a power failure or spring break.
 Garage openers are also required to have safety sensors.
 As a result they can detect objects in the path of the door and reverse if it strikes a solid object.

 - Read the manual to be familiar with the steps for manual operation of the door in the event of a power failure.
 Follow the manufacturer’s instructions for safe and reliable operation.

 - Do not allow anyone or pets near the door and keep hands and fingers away from all parts when in motion.

 - Do not allow children to play with or around the door.
 If the large seal at the bottom of the door fails is should be replaced.